PulsarHRI/pulsarhri.github.io/docs/python_api/example_advanced_features.md

 ```

-### Saves the configuration to persistent memory
+## Saves the configuration to persistent memory

-This will save the current configuration to the actuator's persistent memory, so it will be retained across power cycles.
+This will save the current parameters to the actuator's persistent memory, so it will be retained across power cycles.

 ```py
 actuator.save_config()